chaithanyakota/cf_ai_/README.md

 # One-URL Doc Q&A

 An AI-powered Q&A app that loads **one** documentation URL, chunks it in memory, and answers questions using only that page.
-Built for Cloudflare (Workers, Durable Objects, Workers AI).
-No Vectorize—retrieval is keyword-based.
+Built using Cloudflare tools - Workers, Durable Objects, and Workers AI

 ## Features